shsjxzh/Another/README.md

 # X-Compiler
-A toy compiler for Mx* language
+A toy compiler for Mx* language (this language is designed as a tutorial language for compiling courses)